 The mucopolysaccharidoses (MPS) are a group of disorders caused by the deficiency of any of the enzymes involved in the stepwise degradation of dermatan sulfate, heparan sulfate, keratan sulfate, or chondroitin sulfate (glycosaminoglycans or GAG).
 Undegraded or partially degraded GAG (also called mucopolysaccharides or MPS) are stored in lysosomes or are excreted in the urine.
 Accumulation of GAG in lysosomes interferes with normal functioning of cells, tissues, and organs, resulting in the clinical features observed in MPS disorders.

-Sanfilippo syndrome is a MPS with 4 recognized types (types A-D) caused by different enzyme deficiencies; the clinical presentation of all types, however, is indistinguishable.
+Sanfilippo syndrome is a MPS with 4 recognized types (A,B, C, and D) caused by different enzyme deficiencies; the clinical presentation of all types, however, is indistinguishable.
 Sanfilippo syndrome is characterized by severe central nervous system (CNS) degeneration, but other symptoms seen in MPS, such as coarse facial features, tend to be milder.
 Such disproportionate involvement of the CNS is unique among the MPS.
 Onset of clinical features usually occurs between 2 and 6 years in a child who previously appeared normal.
 The presenting symptoms are most commonly developmental delay and severe behavioral problems.
 Severe neurologic degeneration occurs in most patients by 6 to 10 years of age, accompanied by a rapid deterioration of social and adaptive skills.
 Death generally occurs by age 20, though individuals with an attenuated phenotype may have a longer life expectancy.
 Although there is no cure for Sanfilippo syndrome, research of therapies has included bone marrow transplantation, enzyme replacement, and gene replacement.